top of page

 Enrollment

-We accept between 2 and 5 apprentices for each time slot.
-Enrollment is on a first-come first-served basis.
+We accept up to 6 apprentices for each season.
+Enrollment is on a rolling basis.

 bottom of page